Tearth/Inanis/README.md

 # Inanis
 UCI chess engine written in Rust, proud successor of [Proxima b](https://github.com/Tearth/Proxima-b), [Proxima b 2.0](https://github.com/Tearth/Proxima-b-2.0) and [Cosette](https://github.com/Tearth/Cosette).
 The project is written after hours, ~~with the goal to reach 2600 Elo (or at least to be stronger than the last version of [Cosette](https://github.com/Tearth/Cosette) which was about 2500 Elo)~~ with the goal to reach 3000 Elo.

-**Current estimated strength**: 2750 Elo (22.03.2022) - it will be updated after the release and CCRL tests.
+**Current strength**: 2750 Elo (22.03.2022)

 ## Releases
-At the current stage, it's too early to make any official releases, thus you have to compile the binary yourself using Rust toolkit.
-After this, use your favorite GUI client compatible with UCI protocol (the engine still doesn't support some commands, but should be playable in typical games).
-With the first release, Inanis will be also available on CCRL and other engine lists.

 | Version                                                                | Release date | Elo    | Main changes |
 |------------------------------------------------------------------------|--------------|--------|--------------|
 | *soon*                                                                 | *soon*       | *soon* | *soon*       |

+## Rating lists
+*soon*

 ## How to play online
 Inanis has an official lichess account, where you can try to challenge the engine: https://lichess.org/@/InanisBot.
-Please note that ranks there are very understated and not comparable to CCRL ones.
+Please note that ratings there are very understated and not comparable to CCRL ones.

 ## UCI options
  - `Hash` - a total size (in megabytes) for transposition table and pawn hashtable